SimmonsRitchie/get-pop/README.rst

 In addition to take state abbreviations as positional arguments, getpop takes a handful of optional arguments:

 --save-dir, --dir

+    TEXT.
 Absolute path of directory where CSV files will be output.
 Defaults to saving them in /data in the current working directory

 --clear-dir, --cdir

     Deletes all existing files in save_dir path.
 Defaults to false.

 --help

     Show this message and exit.

 Example: